EvernodeXRPL/evernode-sdk/hpdevkit/index.md

 ```

 ### Linux
-Run the following command to update hpdevkit on your machine.
+Run the following command on the terminal.
 You need root (sudo) access for this.
 ```
 sudo hpdevkit update
 ```